Alfred Adler: The Adlerian school

 Following Adler's break from Freud, he enjoyed considerable success and celebrity in building an independent school of psychotherapy and a unique personality theory.
 He traveled and lectured for a period of 25 years promoting his socially oriented approach.
 His intent was to build a movement that would rival, even supplant, others in psychology by arguing for the holistic integrity of psychological well-being with that of social equality.
-Adler's efforts were halted by World War I, during which he served as a doctor with the Austro-Hungarian Army.
+Adler's efforts were halted by World War I (1914–1918), during which he served as a doctor with the Austro-Hungarian Army, first on the Russian front and then at a children's hospital.

 After the conclusion of the war, Adler's influence increased greatly.
 In 1919, he started the first Child Guidance clinic in Vienna.
 With the collapse of the Austro-Hungarian Empire, the Social Democratic Party of Austria came to power in the newly-formed Austrian Republic.
 The Social Democrats supported welfare programs with a particular focus on childhood educational reform.
 The resulting climate enabled Adler and his associates to establish 28 child guidance clinics, and Vienna became the first city in the world to provide schoolchildren with free educational therapy.

-At the same time, from 1921 onwards, Adler was a frequent lecturer in Europe and the United States, becoming a visiting professor at Columbia University in 1927.
+From 1921 onwards, Adler was a frequent lecturer in Europe and then the United States in 1926, becoming a visiting professor at Columbia University in 1927.
 His clinical treatment methods for adults were aimed at uncovering the hidden purpose of symptoms using the therapeutic functions of insight and meaning.
 Adler was concerned with overcoming the superiority/inferiority dynamic, and was one of the first psychotherapists to discard the analytic couch in favor of two chairs.
 This allows the clinician and the patient to sit together more or less as equals.